precice/tutorials/two-scale-heat-conduction/README.md

 ./run.sh -p <num_procs>
 ```

 Even though the case setup and involved physics is simple, each micro simulation is an instance of Nutils, which usually has a moderately high computation time.
-If the Micro Manager is run on 2 processors, the total runtime is approximately 10 to 15 minutes.
-Do not run the Micro Manager in serial, because the runtime can be several hours.
+If the Micro Manager is run on 2 processors, the total runtime is approximately 25-30 minutes.
+Do not run the Micro Manager in serial, because the runtime will be several hours.

 ## Post-processing